dgazzoni/pio-STM32F4DISCOVERY-template/README.md

 version.
 Instructions to do this are supplied in section [Packaging clang](#packaging-clang)

+# Board selection

+Beyond the STM32F4DISCOVERY board, this kit is also compatible with the STM32F411E-DISCO and STM32F412G-DISCO boards.
+However, note the MCUs used in these boards do not have CCMRAM.

+In order to use one of these boards in place of the STM32F4DISCOVERY, rename the `platformio.ini` file in the root of this project to `platformio_disco_f407vg.ini`, and rename either `platformio_disco_f411ve.ini` (for the STM32F411E-DISCO board) or `platformio_disco_f412zg.ini` (for the STM32F412G-DISCO board) to `platformio.ini`.

+Initial support for the STM32F469I-DISCO board was added, however SWO isn't working (no output).
+Thus, for the moment, this board is considered unsupported.

 # Periodic callback function

 It is possible to declare a callback function that runs every 1 ms, in the